 (ii) When all tied Events remain tied after a run-off ballot, the chairman of the meeting shall have a casting vote.

-(c) Decisions under Regulation 23.1.3(c) shall be made based on submissions, with the option to retain the current Event and Equipment also available.
-To be valid, a submission shall propose, for all Events that are being reviewed, the choice of Event, and whether:
+(c) Decisions under Regulation 23.1.3(c) shall be made based on Proposals, with the option to retain the current Event and Equipment also available.
+To be valid, a Proposal shall propose, for all Events that are being reviewed, the choice of Event, and whether:

 (i) the current Equipment is to be retained;